-- (a) Review and discuss with the independent accountants the scope, staffing and general extent of the audit.
+- (a) Review and discuss with the independent accountants the objective, the scope, staffing, fees and general extent of the audit, including the auditor's and management's responsibilities, the areas of business to be examined, the adequacy of the personnel to be assigned to the audit and other factors that may affect the timelines of such audit, any other firms performing audit procedures, the accounting policies and procedures to be followed, special areas to be investigated and the adequacy of the program for integration of the independent and internal audit efforts.
 The Committee's review should include an explanation from the independent accountants of the factors considered by the accountants in determining the audit scope, including the major risk factors.
 The independent accountants should confirm to the Committee that no limitations have been placed on the scope or nature of their audit procedures. - (b) Pre-approve all services, both audit (including all audit engagement fees and terms), and permitted non-audit, to be performed for the Company by the independent accountants, considering whether provision of the proposed services is compatible with maintaining auditor independence.
 In this regard, the Committee: - (i) may consult with management in the decision making process, but may not delegate this authority to management; and - (ii) may, from time to time, delegate its authority to pre-approve such services to one or more Committee members, provided that any such approvals are presented to the full Committee at the next scheduled Committee meeting. - (c) Evaluate the independent accountants' qualifications, performance and independence, including considering whether the independent accountants' quality controls are adequate and the provision of permitted non-audit services is compatible with maintaining the independent accountants' independence, and present the Committee's conclusions and recommendations with respect to the independent accountants to the full Board on at least an annual basis.
-As part of such evaluation, the Committee shall: - (i) Review a report or reports prepared at least annually by the independent accountants describing: - (A) the independent accountants' internal quality control procedures; - (B) any material issues raised by (i) the most recent peer or internal quality control review of the firm or (ii) by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more audits carried out by the firm and any steps taken to deal with any such issues; and - (C) all relationships between the independent accountant and the Company, consistent with PCAOB Rule 3526, Communication with Audit Committees Concerning Independence, and the Committee's responsibility for actively engaging in a dialogue with the independent accountant with respect to any disclosed relationships or services that may impact the objectivity and independence of the independent accountant and for taking, or recommending that the Board take, appropriate action to oversee the independence of the outside auditor.
+As part of such evaluation, the Committee shall: - (i) Review a report or reports prepared at least annually by the independent accountants describing:

-- (ii) Review and evaluate the qualifications, performance and independence of the senior members of the independent accountants' team, particularly the lead partner. - (iii) Discuss with management and internal audit their views of the independent accountants' performance. - (iv) Confirm that the independent accountants are registered with the Public Accounting Oversight Board. - (v) Ensure regular rotation of the lead audit partner as required by law.
+- (A) the independent accountants' internal quality control procedures; - (B) any material issues raised by (i) the most recent peer or internal quality control review of the firm or (ii) by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more audits carried out by the firm and any steps taken to deal with any such issues; and - (C) all relationships between the independent accountant and the Company, consistent with PCAOB Rule 3526, Communication with Audit Committees Concerning Independence, and the Committee's responsibility for actively engaging in a dialogue with the independent accountant with respect to any disclosed relationships or services that may impact the objectivity and independence of the independent accountant and for taking, or recommending that the Board take, appropriate action to oversee the independence of the outside auditor. - (ii) Review and evaluate the qualifications, performance and independence of the senior members of the independent accountants' team, particularly the lead partner. - (iii) Discuss with management and internal audit their views of the independent accountants' performance. - (iv) Confirm that the independent accountants are registered with the Public Accounting Oversight Board. - (v) Ensure regular rotation of the lead audit partner as required by law.